Gloomy Grim – Obscure Metamorphosis

 Back in 1992 when Body Count released their debut, co-founding member Ice-T was already an established rap artist, so the move into heavy and hardcore music was somewhat of a radical move, which raised almost as many eyebrows as did “Cop Killer”, the closing track off the album.

-The album opens with what is a perfect example of just that and equally perfect example of Body Count at their best.
-Title-track opens the album in a manner that is as brutal as it’s grim, atmospheric and uncomfortably intense.
+The album opens with what is a perfect example of just that, and equally perfect example of Body Count at their best.
+The title-track opens the album in a manner that is as brutal as it’s grim, atmospheric and uncomfortably intense.
 This might just be one of the most interesting songs of Body Count’s career.
-Somewhat unconventional album opener is followed by straight forward, high-octane “Point the Finger”, which continues band’s long-standing tradition of featuring prolific guest appearances, this time in form of Riley Gale of Power Trip.
+The somewhat unconventional album opener is followed by straight forward, high-octane “Point the Finger”, which continues the band’s long-standing tradition of featuring prolific guest appearances, this time in the form of Riley Gale of Power Trip.
 “Bum-Rush” which follows is nothing short of perfection.
-And it is hard to follow such a start and the fact is that the band never manages to match the level on the rest of the album.
+And it is hard to follow such a start, and the fact is that the band never manages to match the level on the rest of the album.

 The main issue with Carnivore, however, lies in its oscillations in quality, which make the overall listening experience uneven.

-Lyrically, Ice-T is as angry and direct as ever, but over the course of last couple of albums he has also explored a more positive side, usually in form of call for unity and unity for purpose of change.
-The case is the same, with above mentioned “Bum-Rush” whose angry theme ends up in almost Lennon-like call for unity.
+Lyrically, Ice-T is as angry and direct as ever, but over the course of the last couple of albums he has also explored a more positive side, usually in the form of a call for unity and unity for the purpose of change.
+The case is the same, with the above-mentioned “Bum-Rush” whose angry theme ends up in an almost Lennon-like call for unity.

 On “When I’m Gone” he takes his sensibility and vulnerability to new levels.
-The song features guest appearance from Amy Lee of Evanescence and musically it introduces a somewhat new and softer side of the band and while experimenting as well as noble message of the song are applaudable, it comes across as a P.O.D. / Evanescence mash-up and it lacks more of band’s DNA.
+The song features a guest appearance from Amy Lee of Evanescence, and musically it introduces a somewhat new and softer side of the band and while the experimenting as well as noble message of the song are applaudable, it comes across as a P.O.D. / Evanescence mash-up, and it lacks more of band’s DNA.

-The regular edition of the album closes with blistering hard-core anthem “The Hate Is Real”, which wraps up the album in a proper matter.
+The regular edition of the album closes with blistering hard-core anthem “The Hate Is Real”, which wraps up the album properly.

 Generally, this is another concrete release from Body Count with moments of pure fucking glory, but unfortunately also with several moments of mediocrity, which dilute the general flow and experience of the album.